Near-One/rainbow-bridge/README.md

 ## Security

-Bridge is as long as majority (1/2) of Etherem mining power is honest and supermajority (2/3) of NEAR stake is honest.
+Bridge is secure as long as majority (1/2) of Etherem mining power is honest and supermajority (2/3) of NEAR stake is honest.
 There are no additional security requirements, except that Ethereum should be able to accept 1 transaction within 4 hour period even in the worst congestion scenario.

 ## Gas costs